Is there a pamphlet with all this information in it? Yes!

 or procedure" code in the current Fee Schedule.

-the Fee Schedule?
+that in the Fee Schedule?

 Yes.
 Nothing in the Fee Schedule precludes an entity covered under the Fee Schedule